What is "Premises Liability" in Florida?

 Many premises liability claims come from property owners failing to maintain the physical state of their property.
 For example, an uneven sidewalk causing someone to fall and break their ankle may be pursued in the justice system for damages.
 However, some hazards aren't as easily fixed as broken sidewalks or uneven stairs.

 How do Negligent Security and Premises Liability Claims Differ?

-Negligent security claims are a more specific facet of premises liability claims against property owners.
-After you speak with an attorney, you may find that you are entitled to personal injury benefits.
+Negligent security claims are a more specific angle of premises liability claims against property owners.
+After you speak with an attorney, you may find that you are also entitled to personal injury benefits.

 Negligent security claims are a little different because they deal with the property owner's ability to predict dangerous events occurring.
 For example, if an apartment complex owner has received several reports of break-ins and refuses to hire a security guard to patrol the grounds to prevent further crime, they are contributing to negligence.
 If the next victim of a break-in can prove that the complex owner didn't act with due care to protect the tenants, then they may file a claim.

 Property owners can protect the people on their property by using:

 - Security guards

 - Educational materials for tenants, staff, or those invited onto the property

 - Security devices

 What are the Effects of Negligent Security?